-MTH P-2 BOX CAB ELECTRIC ENGINE OPERATING INSTRUCTIONS
+MTH GREENBRIER STEAM ENGINE OPERATING INSTRUCTIONS

-Thank you for purchasing the MTH Electric Trains P-2 Box Cab locomotive.
-This 1/4" scale reproduction of the famous P-2 Box Cab locomotive measures just over 21" in length and weighs almost 8 pounds.
-Despite its scale size, the locomotive is capable of operating on O-72 3-rail track with most compatible AC transformers (see the chart on page 31 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.
+Thank you for purchasing the MTH Electric Trains die-cast Greenbrier steam locomotive.
+This 1⁄4" scale reproduction of the famous Greenbrier locomotive measures over 29" in length and weighs over 14 pounds.
+Despite its scale size, the locomotive is capable of operating on O-54 3-rail track and compatible AC transformers, (see page 33 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.

-The locomotive is equipped with several deluxe features that are simple and fun to operate.
+The locomotive and tender are equipped with several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
-For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Pages 3 and 4 should be read so that you understand the basics of the operating system.
-Please note that some features are only found in the Proto-Sound® models and are marked as such.
-Features not marked as Proto-Sound® features are available in all models.
+For those of you who can't wait to get started, the Quick Start Operating Instructions, found on page 3, should be read so that you understand the basics of the operating system.
+Those features marked for 2 and 3 rail engines are available in both type of engines.
+Features not marked as such are only available in 3-rail version.